harshvardhanarora/swiftsimplified/_posts/2022-03-22-control-flow-in-swift.md

 ### While

-While loops is used to perform a set of statements until a stopping condition is reached.
+A while loop is used to perform a set of statements until a stopping condition is reached.

 ```swift
 var startNumber = 10